Discover Saanane Island

 Saanane Island is a fully fledged National Park since July, 2013, covering an area of 2.18 sq km comprises of three islets and aquatic environment.
 The islets lie on the southern part of the main Island.

-The park made a record of being the first ever National Park to be located within the City and the smallest National Park in both Tanzania and East Africa.
+The Saanane Island National Park made a record of being the first ever National Park to be located within the City and the smallest National Park in both Tanzania and East Africa.
 The Park is the home of mammals like Impala, Rock Hyrax, Velvet Monkeys and Wild Cats.
 The presence of “De-brazas Monkey” underscores its potential as the only Park in the country inhabiting the species.
 Reptiles are also dominant; they include crocodiles, Monitor Lizards, Agama Lizards, Pancake and Leopard Tortoises, Snakes particularly Python.

 The aquatic part of the Park inhabits a variety of fisheries life, mainly Tilapia and Nile Perch.